FreeBSD's builtin DHCP client does not support acquiring an IPv6 address via DHCP.

 dhclient_program="/usr/local/sbin/dual-dhclient" ifconfig_em0="DHCP" ifconfig_em0_ipv6="inet6 DHCP accept_rtadv"

-/sbin/dhclient "$@" /usr/local/sbin/dhclient -6 -nw "$@"
+/usr/local/sbin/dhclient "$@" /usr/local/sbin/dhclient -6 -nw "$@"

-Edit a new
+Delete then edit a new

-/usr/local/etc/dhclient.conf with the following configuration:
+/usr/local/etc/dhclient.conf file with the following configuration:

-send fqdn.fqdn = gethostname(); request dhcp6.name-servers, dhcp6.domain-search, dhcp6.fqdn;
+send fqdn.fqdn = gethostname();

 For troubleshooting check relevant logs.

-DHCP IPv6 Lease File:
+DHCP IPv6 lease file: